rtm-rs/rtm-rs.github.io/source/content/docs/core/structs.md

 You can work with structs in 3 different ways:

-1. Rely on `auto_struct` without defining custom struct classes - this works very well in the beginning of a project, where you don't need your own methods at all
+1. Rely on `auto_struct` without defining custom struct types - this works very well in the beginning of a project, where you don't need your own methods at all
-2. Use `auto_struct` with custom struct classes - a nice middle-ground where you benefit from dynamic mapping but you also have access to your own methods
+2. Use `auto_struct` with custom struct types - a nice middle-ground where you benefit from dynamic mapping but you also have access to your own methods
 3. Use custom objects - the most advanced technique, where data are mapped to your own objects.
 This approach should be used in mature projects where complete separation from persistence layer is going to be beneficial.

 ^INFO